• Skip to primary navigation

 Vegetables

-These are my suggestions for vegetables – you will need around 1 and a half cups of diced vegetables per person, but you don’t have to be too precise.
-Cut the tomatoes into a fine dice so that they break down into the gravy.
-The carrots and onions should be cut into approximately half-inch pieces and the potatoes into 1″ cubes.
+These are my suggestions for vegetables - you will need around 1 and a half cups of diced vegetables per person, but you don't have to be too precise.
+Cut the tomatoes into fine dice so that they break down into the gravy.
+The carrots and onions should be cut into approximately half-inch pieces and the potatoes into 1" cubes.

 • Potatoes – cut into one-inch pieces